RichardCoffee/custom-post-type/README.md

 ## Features

 * Provides a base class for easier CPT creation.
+* Control whether the CPT show ups on the Blog page along with regular posts.
-* You can assign a custom 'single' template for displaying a CPT from a plugin.
+* You can assign a custom 'single' template for displaying the CPT from a plugin.
 * You can assign a folder, or list of folders to look for templates in.
-* You have the option of being able to prevent a user from deleting a taxonomy term.
+* You can stop a user from deleting a taxonomy term, either permanently or if in use.
-* You can turn off editing of taxonomy term slugs
+* You can prevent editing of taxonomy term slugs.
+* Can automatically generate custom capabilites, suitable to be used for custom roles.
-* Can generate log messages using your own logging function
+* Can generate log messages using your own logging function.
-* Automatically generates custom capabilites, which can be used for custom roles.
 * Does all the other things needed for Custom Post Types to function properly

 ## Install

-Requires PHP 5.3+, the 'no term deletion' and 'no slug editing' functions require jQuery
+Requires PHP 5.3+, the 'no term deletion' and 'no slug editing' functions require jQuery.

 This really consists of only three files:
 ```